 Tidying your kitchen is perhaps the most work.
 But a workable, clean and clear kitchen is inspiring and sparks a lot of joy.
 So, let's get started.

 Collect.
+The three main kitchen categories are eating implements, cooking tools and food.
 Remove all kitchen supplies and foods from your kitchen and pantry.
-You may feel overwhelmed, but if you immediately create subcategories it will give you a clear overview.
-The three main categories are eating implements, cooking tools and food.
-You can break them down into even smaller categories.
-If you don't have a lot of time, it might be better to get the things out per category.
+You may feel overwhelmed, but if you immediately create subcategories, it will give you a clear overview.
+You can also break them down into even smaller categories.
+If you do not have a lot of time, it might be better to get the things out per category.

 photo by @jenniferscholl.ceramics